 If you are working on artwork for print, pay attention!
 You often need to switch between two color modes: RGB and CMYK.
 You can simply go to Files > Document Color Mode, or have it set up already when you create a new document.

-Be careful, sometimes you may forget to set it when you create the document, then when you change it while working, the colors will show differently.
-Story of my life.
-I’m saying this because I’ve had this problem SO MANY times.
+Be careful, sometimes you may forget to set the color mode when you create the document, then when you change it while working, the colors will show differently and it can affect the presentation of your final design.

 My Illustrator default color mode setting is RGB, but sometimes I have to print out some work.
 That means I should change it to CMYK mode.
 Then, the colors change significantly.
 So I have to adjust them manually to bring the design to life.

-In this article, you will learn how to convert RGB to CMYK along with some useful tips on how to make dull CMYK colors more lively.
-Because life is colorful, right?
+In this article, you will learn what are CMYK and RGB colors, how to convert RGB to CMYK along with some useful tips on how to make dull CMYK colors more lively.

 Table of Contents